 I came to yoga 20 years ago through spiritual seeking and as a support for my meditation practice.
-I began with Vinyasa yoga and from my very first class felt a profound sense of stillness and a relaxed vitality that I had never experienced before.
-I couldn't wait to go to another class.
-A year later I discovered Kripalu yoga and felt a real sense of homecoming in this meditative practice that was so welcoming and a philosophy that was steeped in love, as well as with the authenticity of the teachers and the lineage of Swami Kripalu - I had found my path.
+When I discovered Kripalu yoga I felt a real sense of homecoming in this meditative practice that was so welcoming and a philosophy that was steeped in love, as well as with the authenticity of the teachers and the lineage of Swami Kripalu - I had found my path.

 Yoga is a 4000+ year old tradition that share's it roots with buddhism.
 It is a living tradition, growing and evolving over centuries and continents to bring us the modern practices we have today.
 Yoga is a sanskrit word that means union or connection.
 In yoga we use conscious breathing to quiet the mind and cultivate connection between body, mind and spirit.
 We use movement and postures(asanas), along with breathwork (pranayama) and meditation to bring stillness to the mind, freedom in the body, as well as to deepen self-awareness and increase life force (prana).

 Kripalu means compassion!
 Kripalu yoga is named for its founder Swami Kripalu.
 It is a meditative practice that emphasizes embodying the quality of compassion and practicing non-judgemental self-inquiry and self-acceptance, as well as taking your practice off your mat and into your everyday life.
 Students are encouraged to practice at their own pace, listening to and honoring their body's own innate wisdom and following the flow of prana (life force energy) in the body.

 how the ancient practice of yoga can serve you today....

 *brings balance to today's busy lifestyles